Ready to Learn More?

 Students in the Hospitality Management program can attend full or part-time.

-Hospitality Management classes may be offered at these Madison College campuses:
+Hospitality Management classes may be offered at the Madison College Truax campus.

 - Participate in flexible, interactive programs that fit your busy life.